objetorelacional/infosystem/docs/docs_readdocs/source/quick_start.rst

 .. note::

-  In production, it's not recommended to change the password and the name of sysadmin for security concerns.
+  In a production enviroment, it is higly recommended to change the password and the name of the sysadmin user for security concerns.

 To get the token: